pwalig/mini-RTS-godot-client/README.md

 about exporting projects.

 ## Controls
-* LMB select and command units
+* LMB - select and command units
-* RMB look around
+* RMB - look around
-* scroll zoom in and out
+* scroll - zoom in and out
+* escape - quit the game